 - Clients are required to ensure that the construction work is in accordance with existing building regulations and is reasonably practicable.

 - Principal contractors are required to ensure that they comply with specific regulatory requirements applicable to them.
-At the same time, they are required to ensure that the workers employed on project are skilled, knowledgeable and expert in their domain.
+At the same time, they are required to ensure that the workers employed on the project are skilled, knowledgeable, and experts in their domain.
 They should only be made to work on things they are competent to do.

 Further, there are many other duties and responsibilities which are outlined in Annex C and specific sections of the guidelines.

 The role of a duty holder can be fulfilled by individuals i.e. natural persons or humans or a distinguishable legal entity.
 Though, in the case of a legal entity, a single person should be responsible and accountable for regulatory compliance related to building security.

 At United-BIM, we have been strong proponents of BIM technology and recommend BIM as the way forward for all kinds of projects.
 The BIM mandate in the UK has opened new avenues for AEC professionals to streamline their workflows.